narravaganza/narravaganza.github.io/about.markdown

 Incited by Diana G.

 ## Plane Happy
-Improved with feedback from Dina S. and Pupa I.
+Improved with feedback from Dina S., Diana G., and Pupa I.

 ## Miscellanous Creative Input